What is WSUD?

 - Public Buildings Single dwellings, dual occupancies, MUDs, alterations and additions

-Where can I get information on the Policy?
+Where can I get information on the guideline?

-Council advise that anyone lodging a development application to which WSUD applies read the policy and the WSUD Guideline.
+Council advise that anyone lodging a development application to which WSUD applies read the WSUD Guideline.

 FAWB Stormwater Biofiltration Systems Adoption Guidelines (2009)